Part 4: Themes

 dys-attributes

-Attributes can be set through the user interface in the Standard tab or with DML in Advanced tab
+Attributes for a theme can be set through the user interface in the Standard tab or with DML in the Advanced tab

 • • Define default styles for dys-body, dys-title, dys-text, and dys-a (links)

-• • Use dys-palette to create a color palette of up to 12 colors for your theme.
+• • Use dys-palette to create a color palette of up to 12 colors.
+These will be readily accessible inside of that theme

 Dyspatch Theme Editor